 As our series with Cotswold RDA comes to an end, we look back on an eventful year.

-ALL too quickly, it seems our time with Cotswold RDA has come to an end.
-We’ve met the ponies, riders and volunteers, shared in their successes and challenges and had a lot of fun along the way.
+All too quickly, it seems our time with Cotswold RDA has come to an end.
+We’ve met the ponies, riders and volunteers.
+We’ve shared in their successes and challenges, and had a lot of fun along the way.

-As Christmas comes to RDA, we take a last look at what it means for the charity’s 25,000 disabled adults and children to be part of the RDA “family” – and join in their festive celebrations, too.
+As Christmas comes to RDA, we take a last look at what being part of the family means for the charity’s 25,000 disabled adults and children.
+And join in their festive celebrations, too!

-Debbie is getting Flyer and his friends ready for the group’s Christmas ride – a choreographed ride with music and song and no shortage of festive cheer.
+Debbie is getting Flyer and his friends ready for the group’s Christmas ride.
+It’s a choreographed ride with music and song, and no shortage of festive cheer.

 Riders and their families will join in, too, and it’s a chance for everyone to let their hair down.
 Coupled with several awards ceremonies and a party in the new year, the group certainly doesn’t miss an opportunity to celebrate the friendships, achievements and fun of RDA.

 Our job is to create a place of fun

 “Our job is to create a place of fun and security that our riders want to come to regardless of what else might be happening in their lives,” Debbie explains.

 “Sometimes it’s hard being a disabled child at school.
 Or a teenager who can’t join in with everyone else.
 Or an adult who feels isolated through a lack of mobility.